teiid/teiid-openshift-examples/keycloak/README.md

 GRANT SELECT ON TABLE "accounts.customer" TO ReadOnly
 ```

 In the above, the first line is creating role called "ReadOnly" and mapping to the role we created earlier in Keycloak's role with same name of "ReadOnly".
-They can be different, but here for simplicity I used same name.
-The second line gives the SELECT permissions to the `accounts.customer` table the user with "ReadOnly" permissions.
+They can be different, but here for simplicity the same name is used.
+The second line gives the SELECT permissions to the `accounts.customer` table to the user with "ReadOnly" permissions.

 ## Build Example